-- To elect the following eight persons to serve as directors of the Company until the 2025 Annual Meeting of Shareholders and thereafter until their successors have been elected and qualified: Richard Ferrari, Branislav Vajdic, George A. de Urioste, Marga Ortigas-Wedekind, Willem Elfrink, Mark Strome, Kenneth Nelson and Michael Jaff: - 2.
-To approve the appointment of Marcum LLP as the independent registered public accounting firm of the Company for 2024; - 3.
-To amend the 2022 Equity Incentive Plan to increase authorized; and - 4.
+- 1. To elect the following nine persons to serve as directors of the Company until the 2026 Annual Meeting of Shareholders and thereafter until their successors have been elected and qualified: Richard Ferrari, Branislav Vajdic, George A. de Urioste, Marga Ortigas-Wedekind, Willem Elfrink, Mark Strome, Kenneth Nelson, Michael Jaff, and Robert Eno; - 2.
+To approve the appointment of CBIZ CPAs P.C. as the independent registered public accounting firm of the Company for 2025; - $3. \quad \text{To amend the 2022 Equity Incentive Plan to increase authorized shares; and} \\$ - 4.
 To transact such other business as may properly come before the meeting or any continuation, postponement or adjournment thereof.

 In addition, our management will report on our progress and respond to your questions.